ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 # Conclusion
 Biological data is idiosyncratic, and using it in machine learning models without domain knowledge can lead to mistakes.
 This article lists things that I think about when reading biology papers using machine learning, but it's not exhaustive.
-If you feel like I'm missing something, you're welcome to DM me on twitter about it!
+If you feel like I'm missing something, you're welcome to DM me on Twitter about it!

 ### Acknowledgements
 This post is funded in part by the Gordon and Betty Moore Foundation's Data-driven Discovery initiative through grant GBMF4552.